bxparks/AceTime/USER_GUIDE.md

 returns a `TimeOffset`, it is useful to indicate an error condition by returning the special value created by the factory method `TimeOffset::forError()`.
 This special error marker has the property that `TimeOffset::isError()` returns `true`.
-Internally, this is an instance whose internal integer code is -128.
+Internally, this is an instance whose internal integer is -32768.

 The convenience method `TimeOffset::isZero()` returns `true` if the offset has a zero offset.
 This is often used to determine if a timezone is currently